My Teen Needs Help Now

 - I’m over 21.
 If I choose to use Marijuana, How do I protect my child?

 It’s important to remember that you are your child’s role model.
-If they start using too young it can negatively affect their brain development, so you don’t want to accidentally encourage them to start.
-Take the time to think about and maybe reevaluate your own use, especially if your child is seeing you use.
+If they start using while they are still growing it can negatively affect their brain development, so you don’t want to accidentally encourage them to start.
+Take the time to carefully consider your own use, especially if your child is seeing you use.
 If you keep marijuana in the house, treat it the same way you would alcohol, or anything else you wouldn’t want your child getting into.
 Lock it up, and take steps to safeguard against your child helping themselves.

 - Can you get a DUI for driving high?